jothepro/doxygen-awesome-css/docs/tricks.md

 ## Disable Dark Mode {#tricks-darkmode}

-If you don't want the theme to automatically switch to dark mode depending on the browser preference, you can disable dark mode by adding the `light-mode` class to the html-tag in the header template:
+If you don't want the theme to automatically switch to dark mode depending on the browser preference, you can disable dark mode by adding the `light-mode` class to the HTML tag in the header template:

 ```html
 <html xmlns="http://www.w3.org/1999/xhtml" class="light-mode">
 ```

-The same can be done to always enable dark-mode:
+The same can be done to always enable dark mode:

 ```html
 <html xmlns="http://www.w3.org/1999/xhtml" class="dark-mode">